microweber-dev/microweber-hosting-scripts/README.md

-# This repostiry is Archieved
+# This repostiry is archived

 Pleae use the new repository of the cPanel plugin https://github.com/microweber-dev/cpanel-plugin